Vitamins for a good sleep

 2. Vitamin deficiency & sleep

 A vitamin deficiency has a negative impact on health and well-being in the short term, but especially in the long term.
-The deficiency symptoms include a wide range of psychological and physical impairments, which significantly affect numerous body functions and especially metabolism, energy balance, the nervous system and also our sleep.
+Deficiency symptoms include a wide range of psychological and physical impairments that significantly affect numerous bodily functions, particularly metabolism, energy balance, the nervous system and even our sleep.

 B vitamins